-For administrative and programming work remote file access from workstations is essential.
+For administrative and programming work remote file access from full grown Linux/Ubuntu or Windows workstations is essential.
 Accessing headless / GUI-less systems that way, you'll get decent editors and (on Windows) an operational clipboard handling worth the name.